newaetech/documents/errata/NAEER01.md

 # NewAE Errata Note 01

 **Product**: ChipSHOUTER

 **Summary**: The output protection resistors can fail, giving a permanent "probe open" fault that does not clear.

 **User Can Diagnose**: Yes

 **User Can Fix or Workaround**: No

 ## Symptoms & Troubleshooting

-The user will always see the "OPEN" LED on the enclosure light up.
+The user will always see the "Open" LED on the enclosure light up.

-Please test:
+Testing method:

 1. Use different probe tips - the tips could have an internal open.
-2. You can measure the "detection voltage" to see if the output resistor is working correctly.
+2. If Open light is still on, perform a "detection voltage" measurement to see if the output resistor is working correctly or is high resistance.

 ### Measuring Detection Voltage